pmazumda/pmazumda.github.io/_posts/2022-05-30-Deploying-Rancher-in-quick-start-mode.md

 - Rancher
 - New technology
 - Cloud native
+readtime: true
+share-title: How to deploy a rancher instance for testing.
 ---

 By now I think most of us would have heard already heard about  Kubernetes and in some manner have worked with it.
 I am not going to  write anything about Kubernetes here but a software which I see a lot of organizations have started  using and in some ways it compliments a lot to the k8s stack we have been using in our teams.